meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 When you BREAK also increase Minimum Stress by 1

-# EXPERIENCE
+#### EXPERIENCE
 Stress can be converted into XP to learn new Professions and Certifications.
 Must engage with Vice to convert/heal stress?
 Stress healing should be unreliable and takes multiple downtime sessions.
 During downtime you can convert Stress into XP, spend XP to upgrade skills as part of the Skill Training Downtime.

 When using your vice to remove stress during Downtime, roll a d10.
 If its under your Stress, reduce stress to that amount (or your minimum stress) and gain that much XP.
 If the result is at or over your stress, reduce Stress by 1.

-# Bonds (*Vast in the Dark*)
+### BONDS (*Vast in the Dark*)
-You have HEART # of BONDS: relationships, core memories, motivations, ideals, aspirations.
+You have 3 BONDS: these can be relationships, core memories, motivations, ideals, aspirations.
 When you suffer something terrible, strike one out.
 It is lost forever.
 When all are lost, you BREAK and either: die, become an NPC, or wander towards the darkest corners of your own mind.

 Possible somethings terrible:
 1. Dropping to 0 HP
 2. Extreme Stress/Exhaustion (reach max stress)
 3. Minimum Stress exceeds BRAIN
 4. Experiencing a Great Tragedy

-Possible Bonds:
+Possible BONDS:
 - Examples:
 	1. The smell of books
 	2. Hunger for knowledge